Did you find a cat outdoors?

-"Stray" just means that you personally do not know where a cat came from - you do not know if it is owned and allowed outdoors, lost and an owner is desperately missing them, was abandoned, is a feral, or some other situation.
-If you see a wandering cat in your neighborhood and you do not know the owner, do not ignore the situation but there are a few thing you can do to see if this is cat in actual need of help or just a kitty out for a leisurely stroll.
+People often see cats outside and are not sure if they are homeless.
+The cat could be owned and allowed outdoors, lost and an owner is desperately missing them, was abandoned, is a feral, or some other situation.
+If you see a wandering cat in your neighborhood and you do not know the owner, do not ignore the situation.
+There are a few things you can do to see if this is cat in need of help or just a kitty out for a leisurely stroll.
 We are not an emergency rescue, but can assist you in finding a safe haven for the cat if it is not owned.
-CRA believes that it is always safest for friendly pet cats to be living indoors 100% of the time, however it is perfectly legal in Massachusetts for kitties to be allowed outdoors so we just want to make sure that lost/distressed cats receive help while owned/outdoor cats are left alone so no one is worrying about them unnecessarily.
+CRA believes that it is always safest for friendly pet cats to be living indoors 100% of the time; however, it is perfectly legal in Massachusetts for kitties to be allowed outdoors so we want to make sure that lost/distressed cats receive help while owned/outdoor cats are left alone.

 We receive endless calls about stray cats.
 Without your help, the cats may suffer and be at risk so contact CRA and we will walk you through everything you can do to help.
 In the meantime here are some steps we strongly recommend that you can take:

 If the cat is severely injured or ill, you can take it to the nearest animal hospital (MSPCA Angell Medical Center is open 24/7 if needed)